top of page

 Session Title:

-5 Ways to Connect with your Audience using Data: Maddie Lingard, Head of Marketing at UBIQ'
+5 Ways to Connect with your Audience using Data'

 This talk will cover five techniques your school can implement to resonate with, engage, and convert your audience.
 Maddie Lingard, Head of Marketing at UBIQ Education, joined the team in January, and has over 3 years' experience within the education sector, working for an independent school for 2 years prior to her tenure at UBIQ.